visit-dav/visit/src/doc/cli_manual/functions.rst

 engine : STARTING_VALUE
-    When engine is passed and it matches one of the computer names returnedfrom GetEngineList() then the EngineProperties object for that engine is returned.
+    When engine is passed and it matches one of the computer names returned from GetEngineList() then the EngineProperties object for that engine is returned.

 sim : STARTING_VALUE
     When both engine and sim arguments are passed, then the EngineProperties object for the simulation is returned.

 return type : EngineProperties object
     The EngineProperties object for the specified compute engine/sim.